ErpNetDocs/winclient/introduction/workspace-customization/open-in-a-separate-window.md

 ![Open in separate window](pictures/open-sepatate-window.png)

-Other ways to open in a separate window are by either right clicking on the Field tab and choosing <b>Floating Window</b>, or by dragging it out of the Main window.
+Other ways to open in a separate window are by either right clicking on the Field tab and choosing Floating window, or by dragging it out of the Main window.

 ![Separate window](pictures/separate-window.png)